-The NFU has been working with the government and industry to find a solution to concerns that migrant seasonal poultry workers were facing travel restrictions this year because of coronavirus.
+The NFU has been working with the government and industry to find a solution to concerns that migrant seasonal poultry workers would face travel restrictions this year because of coronavirus.

-From 4am on 17 November 2020, seasonal poultry workers arriving in England may work at their designated farm or processing plant during the 14 day self-isolation period.
-Outside of working, and travelling in a COVID-19-secure manner between accommodation and work, workers must self-isolate in line with local restrictions.
-Some countries are already exempt from quarantine rules; workers arriving from these countries do not need to self-isolate for 14 days, but will need to follow any local restrictions that are in place when they arrive in England.
+From 22 September 2021, seasonal poultry workers arriving in England may work at their designated farm or processing plant during the quarantine period.
+Outside of working, and travelling in a Covid-19-secure manner between accommodation and work, workers must self-isolate in line with quarantine restrictions.

-“By putting in place this exemption, government has recognised the invaluable role seasonal poultry workers contribute to farm businesses preparing for the festive period to ensure we can all enjoy our traditional Christmas turkey.
+“The NFU welcomes the addition of seasonal poultry workers to the list of jobs that qualify for coronavirus travel exemptions.
+We’re pleased that government has recognised the invaluable role seasonal poultry workers contribute to farm businesses preparing for the festive period to ensure we can all enjoy our traditional Christmas dinner.

 Key requirements for the exemption:

 - Employers should check the latest rules for travellers arriving in England before workers set off from their home countries.
 The latest information is available on the gov.uk website.

 - Travellers who have been vaccinated outside of the UK should check the gov.uk website to confirm that the UK will recognise the programme they were vaccinated under.

 - Workers must not travel to England if they are unwell or have coronavirus symptoms.
 If they develop symptoms whilst traveling they should alert the crew on the plane, boat or train (or driver if travelling by coach or bus).
 They will inform the staff at the port of arrival who will give further instructions.